Coca-Cola Bottling Plant (Bloomington, Indiana)

-Coca-Cola Bottling Company Plant is a historic Coca-Cola bottling plant located at Bloomington, Indiana.
-The original section was built in 1924, and is a two-story, roughly square, red brick building.
+Coca-Cola Bottling Company Plant is a historic bottling plant located in Bloomington, Indiana, United States.
+The original section of the Coca-Cola plant was built in 1924, and is a two-story, roughly square, red brick building.
 A one-story section was added in a renovation of 1938–1939, along with Art Deco style design elements on the original building.
 It closed as a bottling plant in 1989, and subsequently converted for commercial uses.

 It was listed on the National Register of Historic Places in 2000.